Clergy & Staff

 Pastor George W. Loewer was born on December 5th, 1951 in the Bronx, NY.
 He was baptized at the Lutheran Church of the Epiphany on February 17th, 1952.
 He attended Lutheran schools, and was first introduced to an “evangelical catholic” understanding of Lutheranism at Our Saviour High School, pastored by The Rev’d Dr. Berthold von Schenk.
 Pastor von Schenk was a leader in the liturgical movement and advocate for the weekly celebration of the Mass in Lutheran congregations.
 Pastor Loewer graduated from the Lutheran Seminary, Philadelphia and received Ordination as a presbyter at St. Stephen’s Church, Feasterville on May 17th, 1977 by Bishop William Jansen.
 His first call was to St. Michael’s Church Kensington Philadelphia, where he served 21 years.
 During that time, the Lutheran Book of Worship was introduced and a weekly celebration of the Mass established.
 Outreach to the neighborhood became more intentional.
 The Lutheran School of Kensington was founded in 1979, with Pastor Loewer serving as principal.
 The Good Samaritan Food Pantry was started, distributing food to needy families two days a week.
 In May of 1998 Pastor Loewer received a call to Zion Bristol where he continues to serve.
 During his tenure, the church sanctuary and narthex have been remodeled.
 A wood ceiling replaced acoustical tiles and laminate flooring replaced carpeting.
 Acoustics have been improved considerably.
 Pastor Loewer considers it his privilege to serve as Zion’s pastor, where the Mass is the center of parish life.
 Thankful to God, that the people of God are nurtured by God’s Word and strengthened to serve by the Body and Blood of Christ in the Eucharist.

-Gavin Patrick McIlhinney, Organist & Parish Musician
+Dylan David Shaw, Organist & Parish Musician